bjdhafssa/MTS-Clustering-and-Averaging/Averaging/README.md

  3- Evaluate the quality of each centroid by computing its average distance to all time series within its respective class, using different distance metrics.

  4- Display the results as pandas DataFrames.
+The values in each column represent the average distance between the centroid obtained and all time series in that class for a specific distance metric.